-Upon approval of the Department Head and the Human Resources Director, employees may be compensated for actual cost of tuition, books, and fees at accredited educational institutions that charge higher rates than the University of California, if it can be demonstrated by the employee that said educational institution presents the only accredited course or program within a reasonable commuting distance of the employee.
+Upon approval of the Chief of Police and Director of Human Resources Department Head and the Human Resources Director, employees may be compensated for actual cost of tuition, books (including e/books), and fees at accredited educational institutions that charge higher rates than the University of California, if it can be demonstrated by the employee that said educational institution presents the only accredited course or program within a reasonable commuting distance of the employee.

-Tuition reimbursement shall be limited to job related courses or approved degree objectives and require prior approval by the Department Head and Human Resources Director.
+Tuition reimbursement shall be limited to job related courses or approved degree objectives and require prior approval by the Chief of Police and Director of Department Head and Human Resources Director.

-Reimbursements shall be made when employees present proof to the Human Resources Director that they have paid such costs and successfully completed the course(s) with either a "C" grade or better, or a "Pass" grade in a pass/fail grading system.
+Reimbursements shall be made when employees present proof to the Director of Human Resources Director that they have paid such costs and successfully completed the course(s) with either a "C" grade or better, or a "Pass" grade in a pass/fail grading system.